CPHI Pharma Awards 2025 finalists announced

 - TraceLink: TraceLink Orchestration Platform for Universal Solutions (OPUS).

-- Evonik Industries AG: EUDRACAP® colon: The world’s first functional ready-to-fill capsule for oral drug delivery to target the ileo-colonic region
+- Evonik Industries: EUDRACAP colon – the world’s first functional ready-to-fill capsule for oral drug delivery to target the ileo-colonic region

-- LTS Lohmann Therapie Systems AG: Launching the first biosimilar in an on-body injector
+- LTS Lohmann Therapie Systems: Launching the first biosimilar in an on-body injector

 - Ypsomed: Uniting sustainability and patient convenience in self-injection devices.

-- NunaBio Ltd: Custom: Cell-free, synthetic DNA – including high complexity sequences, multi kilobase length and milligram scale – made in days to weeks
+- NunaBio: Custom: Cell-free, synthetic DNA – including high complexity sequences, multi kilobase length and milligram scale – made in days to weeks

 - ORYL Photonics: ORYL F1.